 ‘Pico’ laser isn’t just a cutesy name (you’re thinking of Pikachu!), nor is it the brand name of a laser machine.
-It actually refers to the name of a specific type of laser treatment: Lasers which use picoseconds to deliver ultra-short high speed energy into the skin layers.
+It is a laser technology that delivers ultra-short high speed laser beams in picoseconds.
 A picosecond is 1/1,000 of a nanosecond, or one trillionth of a second.
-If that’s hard to compare, a picosecond is to one second as one second is to approximately 31,689 years!

 The speed of this energy causes the shattering of tiny particles of pigment in the skin without burning surrounding tissue.
 Less heat means less tissue damage and discomfort.
 Hence, Pico laser treatment in Singapore is suitable for those with darker skin and those experiencing redness, uneven skin texture, and skin discoloration.